 The IRS also has special requirements of certain cash payments.
 If a customer pays over $10,000 in cash in one transaction or two or more related transactions, you must fill out Form 8300, Report of Cash Payments Over $10,000 Received in a Trade or Business.

 Despite being legal, the Small Business Administration reports that running a cash business can be an IRS audit red flag.
-And according to the IRS, cash businesses underreport cash payments from customers by pocketing money without recording it.
+And according to the IRS, cash businesses under-report cash payments from customers by pocketing money without recording it.

 Omitting income is one method of cash-only business tax evasion.
 If you don’t report all the money your business earns, there will be less income for the IRS to tax.
 This translates to you skimping out on taxes, otherwise known as tax evasion or fraud.

 Running a cash-only business and not keeping clear records can also hurt your business’s bottom line.
 Not knowing your exact income and expenses jeopardizes your ability to create financial statements and budgets and decreases your chance of obtaining investments and loans.
+You could also be missing out on benefits and tax deductions for your restaurant by not keeping proper records.

 Can accounting software help keep your cash-only business legal?